Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Experiments

 \subsection{Multi-Robot Training Performance}

-The training performance of the different methods on the 100 training robots, averaged over 5 seeds, is shown in Figure~\ref{fig:train_performance}.
-In Flat Terrain, MetaMorph and ModuMorph perform equally well as their recurrent versions.
-In the other environments, the addition of modular recurrence results in higher overall performance, particularly in the Incline environment.
-In general, ModuMorph seems to perform better than R-MeMo on the training robots (except on Incline), illustrating the effectiveness of the hypernetworks conditioned on the available context during multi-robot training.
-However, the addition of modular recurrence, like in R-MoMo, can even further improve training performance.
+The training performance of the different methods on the 100 training robots, averaged over 10 seeds, is shown in Figure~\ref{fig:train_performance}.
+Across all environments, the recurrent architectures (R-MeMo and R-MoMo) obtain either similarly high or higher returns than their non-recurrent baselines MetaMorph and ModuMorph.
+Particularly in the Incline environment, which is more difficult as dynamics play a more important role, shared modular recurrence results in better training performance.
+In general, ModuMorph seems to perform better than MetaMorph and R-MeMo on the training robots, illustrating the effectiveness of the hypernetworks conditioned on the available context during multi-robot training.
+Due to the sequential processing of RNNs, the training time of R-MeMo and R-MoMo increases with respect to their baselines, which is reported in Appendix \ref{appendix:comparisons}.
+However, this is not the case during inference, as the agent then always processes observations sequentially.